keptn-sandbox/lifecycle-toolkit-docs/content/en/docs/getting-started/_index.md

 make port-forward-grafana
 ```

-In your browser (http://localhost:3000), you can open the Dashboard `Keptn Applications` and see the current state of the application which should be similar to the following:
+In your browser (http://localhost:3000, Log in with the user 'admin' and the password 'admin'), you can open the Dashboard `Keptn Applications` and see the current state of the application which should be similar to the following:

 ![grafana.png](assets/grafana.png)